QubesOS/qubesos.github.io/pages/mailing-lists.md

    think about how many messages come to the list every day and whether people will want to read through your lengthy message (hint: they won't!).

+ * Keep the mailing list CCed throughout the conversation unless there's a special need for privacy (in which case, use PGP encryption).
+This increases the likelihood that a greater quantity of useful information will be available to everyone in the future.

+ * Quote selectively.
+For example, if you are replying to a message that includes an advertisement in the email's signature (inserted by the sender's mail provider), you should not quote the advertisement.
+Likewise, it is not necessary to quote the standard Google Groups signature block.
+We also recommend against preserving other people's inline PGP signatures, since doing so is unnecessary and interferes with the ability of programs like Enigmail to properly quote replies thereafter.
+It can also be a good idea to quote only the parts of a message to which you're replying.
+However, if you're genuinely not sure whether some portion of the body of your interlocutor's message should be included, it's fine to err on the side of quoting more.

  * Do not apologize for your poor English.
 This is a waste of everyone's time, including your own.
 If we can't understand you, we will ask you to clarify (or ignore your message if it's a total mess ;).